 Sicily: Acireale

-“We pay great attention to stations, which represent the gateways to our cities,” declared the CEO and General Manager of RFI, Gianpiero Strisciuglio.
-“Our goal is to improve the travel experience of passengers.
-In the last twelve months we have already awarded tenders for station redevelopment works for a total value of approximately 960 million euros”.
+"We pay great attention to stations, which represent the gateways to our cities", declared the CEO and General Manager of RFIGianpiero Strisciuglio: "Our goal is to improve the passenger travel experience.
+Over the past twelve months, we've already awarded tenders for station redevelopment projects worth a total of approximately €960 million."

 The station redevelopment activities are part of a broader plan implemented by RFI to respond to the needs of the community and institutional stakeholders.

-RFI's commitment to improving Italian railway stations is concrete and constant, with the aim of making them increasingly modern, efficient and welcoming places for all travellers.
+RFI's commitment to improving Italian railway stations is concrete and constant, with the aim of making them increasingly modern, efficient, and welcoming places for all travellers.